spjuhel/BoARIO/src/docs/source/boario-events.rst

 During a simulation BoARIO uses :class:`~boario.event.Event` objects, which are created via either python ``dict`` or JSON files.
 This page details the different keys and possible associated values.

+.. [#local] At the moment events are local to the regional unit of the MRIO used (e.g. a country/world region in the case of Exiobase3).

 ===============================
 Define affected region(s)